stephink/jwt_frist_example/README.md

   2,jsonwebtoken
   3,dotenv

- create a .env file inthe project copy the values from the .env.example update access_token in .env file
+ create a .env file inthe project. copy the values from the .env.example. update access_token in .env file.